temetvince/x4/station_profiles.md

      - Start with Energy Cells, Claytronics, and Hull parts.
      - Set to trade only within your empire.
      - Can mimic.

+10. Only provide budget for Extenders which are actively importing wares externally or Trade Stations.

+    - No other station requires any credits in their purse to operate effectively.
+    - Build Storages also do not require credits, assuming you are not importing wares externally.
+    - Miners for Depots will mine for commander with zero budget.
+    - Traders for all stations will trade internally with zero budget.

 ### Profile Priorities